DS Duby is an avid traveler and writer with a keen interest in horror and urban legends.

-Hollywood may be the hangout for movie monsters and special effects, but it seems that the San Diego area is the true hot-spot for eerie legends and strange events.
-From villages of little people to stories of hidden treasure there is a legend around every corner.
-I really don't know whether there is any truth to these legends or not, I'm only here to share the tale not debunk it.
+Hollywood may be the hangout for movie monsters and special effects, but it seems that the San Diego area is the true hot spot for eerie legends and strange events.
+From villages of little people to stories of hidden treasure, there is a legend around every corner.
+I really don't know whether there is any truth to these legends or not— I'm only here to share the tale, not debunk it.

 Another popular story claims an alien helped design the sidewalks when the area was being developed to light up their underground lair.
 They say the aliens have since been relocated to a more secluded area where they aren't at risk of being discovered.

-In actuality the tiles are most likely used to help light up extended basements under San Diego, much like a few other major cities around the country, but personally I like the Government lab theory.
+In actuality, the tiles are most likely used to help light up extended basements under San Diego, much like a few other major cities around the country, but personally, I like the Government lab theory.
 Perhaps it's where the experiments that created the Billiwhack monster were continued after August Rubel's untimely death.

-Nearly everyone knows Texas and Mexico's legend of the chupacabra, a hairless beast with huge fangs that sucks the blood from goats, chickens and the occasional small child.
+Nearly everyone knows Texas and Mexico's legend of the chupacabra, a hairless beast with huge fangs that sucks the blood from goats, chickens, and the occasional small child.
 The story has been told throughout those areas for many years and is very well known.
 What isn't so well known is San Diego's legend of the chulapa monster.

 The history of the chulapa dates back several decades.
-Even though there are very few witnesses who claim to have actually seen the creature many have claimed to here it's cry in the dead of night.
+Even though there are very few witnesses who claim to have actually seen the creature many have claimed to hear its cry in the dead of night.
 One version of the legend claims the beast feeds on the weak and weary such as small children and the homeless people who are unfortunate enough to bed down in the vicinity of the chulapa.

-Many veteran divers refused to go back into the water of that particular area while the squid were still there but equally as many couldn't control their curiosity and went in to investigate.
+Many veteran divers refused to go back into the water of that particular area while the squids were still there but equally as many couldn't control their curiosity and went in to investigate.
 No casualties have been reported concerning the squid but a few have claimed to be roughed up while swimming with the squid yet many others have reported the creatures to be merely curious rather than aggressive.

 If you have any stories from the California area that you would care to tell feel free to leave a comment below.
 Thanks for taking the time to visit my series of stories.